johnnyw66/Byron-Encoder/examples/README.md

 Only **3 components** are needed.
 ESP32-C3, FS1000A (433 Mhz), and a push button.
 Total cost less than $5 dollars!

+**NOTE: Make sure you buy the correct version of the FS1000A - the come in several frequency flavours.
+Most of Bell/USB Switch Systems in the UK/EU are 433 Mhz - so I bought the 433Mhz FS1000A.**

 ## Features